 Jake grew up on the Central Coast of New South Wales, where he enjoyed playing rugby union and basketball growing up.
 He has a keen interest in all sports and the outdoors, which lead him to finding a role in a sports podiatry clinic.

 Jake enjoys working in all aspects of podiatry, although he particularly enjoys working within a biomechanical, sport and rehabilitation setting.
-He has developed his professional training and gained accreditation in dry needling with a special focus on Achilles tendinopathy and completed a masterclass course in tendinopathy rehabilitation.
+He has developed his professional training and gained accreditation in dry needling with an expert focus on Achilles tendinopathy and completed a masterclass course in tendinopathy rehabilitation.
 Jake continues to attend State and National Podiatry conferences to be most up skilled and updated on evidence-based treatments.